 DEVELOPING A POSITIVE WORK ENVIRONMENT (contd.) doing well in relation to ensuring a positive work environment.
 Allow a couple of minutes for the small group discussion, then have the small groups feed back to the whole team all their reasons for not rating any lower.
-A team member or co-facilitator should take notes on a whiteboard, into a power point or similar.
+A scribe or co-facilitator should take notes on a word document, a power point or similar.
 All reasons mentioned should be noted.
-Notes should be visible to all, as the team will need them later in the session.
-Ask the team to split into small groups again.
+Notes should be visible to all through screensharing, as the team will need them later in the session.
+Split the team into small groups again.
 This time have the team discuss the following questions: - What would have made you rate the work environment in the team higher than you did? - What would it take for you to rate it 10?

 This will similarly help the team identify where there is room for improvement.
 Once again allow a couple of minutes for the small group discussion, then have the groups feed back all their reasons to the whole team.
-Once again all reasons should be noted down by a team member or co-facilitator.
+Once again, all reasons should be noted down by a scribe or cofacilitator.
 Explain to the team that this exercise is meant to help them identify initiatives to create a more positive work environment, and that they will return to the exercise later in the session.